sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 * How has the popularity of artists changed over time?<br>
 * Is there a correlation between the evolution of audio features among top artists and the overall trends in popular music?<br>
 <br>
 While not all of these questions fell strictly within the scope of our analysis, they served as initial guiding points.
-Ultimately, our deep passion for music and curiosity propelled us to undertake this project, as we sought personal enjoyment and a deeper understanding of the subject matter.
+Ultimately, our collective interest in music propelled us to undertake this project.
+Specifically, we sought to understand how, if at all, music has evolved over the last five years, and how the most popular artists' own stylistic choices relate to this evolution.

-## Aims & Objectives:
-### Main objectives:

-## Data and Data Challenges:
+## Data Sources:
 We used two sources of data for our research:<br>
 * Billboard (Billboard API) via Python Package (pypi.python.org/pypi/billboard.py)
 * Spotify (Spotify API) (https://developer.spotify.com/documentation/web-api)<br>

-### Data Challenges:
+### Data Collection Challenges:
 Throughout the data collection section of our investigation our team encountered several challenges.<br>

 #### Step 1